wchesley/The-Notebook/School/Business Finance/Finance Notes.md

 - The yield to maturity is the rate of return the investor will earn if the bond is held to maturity, provided, of course, that the company issuing the bond does not default on the payments.
 (This is equal to the expected rate of return)
 - We compute the yield to maturity by finding the discount rate that equates the present value of the future interest payments and principal payment to the bond's current market price.

+To solve for expected rate of return for a bond:

+market price = P<sub>0</sub> = $ Interest in year 1 / ( 1 + Expected rate of return)<sup>1</sup> + $ Interest in year 2 / ( 1 + Expected rate of return)<sup>2</sup> + ... + $ Interest in year *n* / ( 1 + Expected rate of return)<sup>*n*</sup> + $ Maturity value of bond / (1 + Expected rate of return)<sup>*n*</sup>

 ## Current Yield
 - The current yield on a bond is the ratio of the annual interest payment of the bond’s current market price.
 - The current yield is not an accurate measure of the bondholder’s expected rate of return from holding the bond to maturity.
+Rather the current yield indicates the cash income that results from holding a bond in a given year, but it fails to recognize the capital gain or loss that will occur if the bond is held to maturity.

+To solve for Current yield:

+Current Yield = annual interest payment / current market price of the bond

 ## Bond valuation, Three important relationships

-A. Relationship 1 A decrease in interest rates (required rates of return) will cause the value of a bond to increase; an interest rate increase will cause a decrease in value.
+1. **Relationship 1** A decrease in interest rates (required rates of return) will cause the value of a bond to increase; an interest rate increase will cause a decrease in value.
 The change in value caused by changing interest rates is called interest rate risk.
-B. Relationship 2 1.
+2. **Relationship 2** 1.
 If the bondholder's required rate of return (current interest rate) equals the coupon interest rate, the bond will sell at par, or maturity value.
 2. If the current interest rate exceeds the bond's coupon rate, the bond will sell below par value or at a discount.
 3. If the current interest rate is less than the bond's coupon rate, the bond will sell above par value or at a premium.
-C. Relationship 3 A bondholder owning a long-term bond is exposed to greater interest rate risk than an investor owning a short-term bond.
+3. **Relationship 3** A bondholder owning a long-term bond is exposed to greater interest rate risk than an investor owning a short-term bond.

 # Chapter 8 Valuation and Characteristics of Stock